 Tooth Powder Recipe Coming Soon

-In a soon-to-be-released article we’ll share one of our favorite recipes for an herbal tooth powder.
+Check out our favorite recipe for herbal tooth powder.
 If you’re not familiar with tooth powder, it cleans just as well (or better) than toothpaste, and is a homemade product with a long shelf life – thanks to the absence of liquid.

 photo credit: bradleypjohnson